walbourn/walbourn.github.io/_posts/2012-09-17-dual-use-coding-techniques-for-games-part-2.md

 </tr>
 <tr>
 <td>DirectXMath</td>
-<td><p>The DirectXMath library is supported for Windows Store, Universal Windows Platform (UWP) apps for Windows 10, Windows phone 8.x, Xbox One, and Win32 desktop apps.
+<td><p>The <a href="https://github.com/Microsoft/DirectXMath">DirectXMath</a> library is supported for Windows Store, Universal Windows Platform (UWP) apps for Windows 10, Windows phone 8.x, Xbox, and Win32 desktop apps.
 This library provides SSE/SSE2 optimizations for Windows x86 and x64 native, as well as ARM-NEON optimizations for Windows RT and Windows phone 8.x.
 See "<a href="https://walbourn.github.io/introducing-directxmath/">Introducing DirectXMath</a>" for more information.</p>
 <p><em>Note:</em> DirectXMath on Xbox also makes use of SSE3, SSSE3, SSE 4.1, AVX, AVX2, and F16C as described in this blog <a href="https://walbourn.github.io/directxmath-sse-sse2-and-arm-neon/">series</a>.</p></td>
 </tr>
 <tr>